 Over the last several months Matt and I have been having a serious love affair with spray paint.
 As any homeowner knows, there seems to be an endless and ever-growing list of cleaning, maintenance, and updating tasks that need to be done to keep our home looking nice.
 As any homeowner also knows, going around replacing everything that needs an update can also get really expensive really quickly, so we are always on the lookout for some do-it-yourself ways to spruce up our home without breaking the bank.
-According to painters dublin, Spray paint has been a major player in many of our little home improvements, and here are some of the projects that we have done!
+If you visit alextrendpainters.ie, you'll see that spray paint has been a major player in many of our little home improvements, and here are some of the projects that we have done!

 All of the original fixtures outside of our house are brass, and they were looking pretty rough.
 We were caught between wanting them to look better, but not wanting to buy all new fixtures.
 Spray paint was the perfect remedy.

 First, we took down the lights and removed the bulbs and glass panels using the best laser levels.
 As you can see, there was quite a bit of tarnish and baked on dirt.
 Before we could paint, we needed to clean them up.
 We used old rags and a mix of plain ole warm water and a little CLR for the more stubborn spots.
 You want to get the metal (including the screws!) as clean as you can or your paint can look bumpy and will chip more easily.

 We love Rust-Oleum spray paint!
 We've used it for several projects around the house.
 We got it on www.rykerhardware.com.
 It sticks well to many different surfaces and it comes in lots of colors and finishes.
 For the lights, we chose a metallic finish paint+primer combo, and the color was oil-rubbed bronze.